 No one is ready for the challenges that come with limitations.
 But over the past 10 years, Arlen and her family have gathered together a community of caregivers, physical therapists and mobility assistance programs to make it possible for others to live in hope of healing and recovery.

 Since its creation, the Victoria’s Victory Foundation has distributed more than $260,000 to people in need of mobility assistance.
 People with mobility challenges struggle to go to the bathroom, to their bedroom, to the coffee shop down the street, to physical therapy, to college and to work independent of support from a caregiver.
 Stairs are a hurdle for people with mobility limitations.
 Anywhere you might think of going naturally is a challenge with a cost attached.
 Wheelchairs, retrofitted cars, extra handrails and nurses are prohibitively expensive.
 For many, it is easier to stay at home.

-Victoria’s Victory Foundation wants to make moving about life easier for those with lost limbs, spinal cord injuries or degenerative diseases.
+Victoria’s Victory Foundation wants to make moving about life easier for those with spinal cord injuries or degenerative diseases.
 “It took a village to help me defy death.
 It took a village to help me walk.
 Ultimately, it took a village to help me get back into life,” says Arlen.

 This mindset directs the work she does with people who find their way to her foundation for support.

 Grants help support what they need, like custom-made wheelchairs, in-home services, adaptable services, vehicle adaptations, accessible housing solutions, funds to learn to walk with a trainer and other support for their conditions.
 The money helps provide services, training and equipment to people so they can live full lives with as much independence as possible.